 Overview of the model

 Awakening experiences are unmistakeable, self-evident, “realer than real,” and profoundly meaningful.
-As the thread deepens, your experiences can be glorious, liberating, exciting, fascinating, destabilizing, and terrifying — and sometimes all of the above at once.
+They can be glorious, liberating, exciting, fascinating, destabilizing, and terrifying — and sometimes all of the above at once.
 Some people believe they’re enlightened, and some assume they’ve gone mad.
-Along the way, most people seek out information or guidance to helpfully contextualize their experiences and orient themselves to these new realities.
-Multidharma is one model that might help with this process.

 Essential practices: Techniques and approaches drawn from Theravada, Zen, Advaita, Daoism, TM, Patañjali Yoga, Actualism, Headless Way, and related meditation and inquiry traditions